← Back to trust

 Bittensor is described in its foundational materials and by subsequent commentary as a market for intelligence.
 The deployed protocol architecture defines a narrower institutional object.
 The subtensor runtime does not formalize intelligence, usefulness, or quality; it formalizes stake-weighted authority over judgments that originate in subnet-specific validator practice.
 Validators produce off-chain evaluations through subnet-specific scoring procedures, submit weight vectors to the runtime, and receive dividends through mechanisms in which stake appears at every decisive step of aggregation, consensus, rank generation, and reward distribution.

-This Article develops two named mechanisms to analyze that arrangement.
+Two mechanisms organize the analysis.
 Capitalized judgment names the architectural posture: the protocol delegates evaluation to residual validator practice while formalizing capital-weighted authority over whose judgments count, how much they count, and how rewards are distributed.
-Signal-capital substitution names the failure mode in which capital-weighted authority is weakly calibrated to evaluative competence, so the protocol rewards capital-positioned judgment more than well-grounded evaluation.
+Signal-capital substitution names the candidate failure mode in which capital-weighted authority is weakly calibrated to evaluative competence, so the protocol rewards capital-positioned judgment more than well-grounded evaluation.

-Drawing on construct-validity theory (Cronbach and Meehl 1955; Adcock and Collier 2001), commensuration research (Espeland and Stevens 1998; Porter 1995), and classification theory (Bowker and Star 1999), the Article develops these mechanisms through the subtensor runtime at April 2026 commit references, BIT governance proposals (BIT-0002, BIT-0004), Lui and Sun’s (2025) system-wide empirical study, and a bounded packet trace of the historical OpenValidators mirror for SN1 text-prompting.
-The Article identifies the residual-judgment layer where evaluation actually occurs, the runtime mechanisms that convert those judgments into authority-bearing consequence, and the institutional conditions under which capital-weighted authority can diverge from evaluative substance.
+The analysis draws on construct-validity theory (Cronbach and Meehl 1955; Adcock and Collier 2001), commensuration research (Espeland and Stevens 1998; Porter 1995), and classification theory (Bowker and Star 1999), then reads the subtensor runtime at pinned commit references most recently refreshed May 4, 2026, BIT governance proposals (BIT-0002, BIT-0004), Lui and Sun’s (2025) system-wide empirical study, and a bounded packet trace of the historical OpenValidators mirror for SN1 text-prompting.
+The result is a map of the residual-judgment layer where evaluation occurs, the runtime mechanisms that convert those judgments into authority-bearing consequence, and the institutional conditions under which capital-weighted authority can diverge from evaluative substance.

 Keywords: Bittensor, subtensor runtime, capitalized judgment, signal-capital substitution, stake-weighted authority, evaluative competence, construct validity, commensuration, classification theory, residual formalization, decentralized AI markets, institutional economics.